burcukolcak/burcukolcak.github.io/_pages/research.md

 author_profile: false
 ---

-### Publications
+### Published and Forthcoming Papers

-Kolcak, Burcu and Katherine T. McCabe.
-2022.
-Public Opinion, Federalism, and Level of Governmental Intervention: Perceptions of Law Enforcement Response to the 2020 George Floyd Protests. <i> Publius. </i> https://doi.org/10.1093/publius/pjac009
+Public Opinion, Federalism, and Level of Governmental Intervention: Perceptions of Law Enforcement Response to the 2020 George Floyd Protests (with Katherine McCabe).
+2022. <i> Publius. </i> https://doi.org/10.1093/publius/pjac009

-Kolcak, Burcu and Katherine T. McCabe.
-2021.
-Federalism at a partisan’s convenience: public opinion on federal intervention in 2020 election policy. <i> Journal of Elections, Public Opinion and Parties. </i> https://doi.org/10.1080/17457289.2021.1924741
+Federalism at a partisan’s convenience: public opinion on federal intervention in 2020 election policy (with Katherine McCabe).
+2021. <i> Journal of Elections, Public Opinion and Parties. </i> https://doi.org/10.1080/17457289.2021.1924741

 ### Working Papers

-“Federalism and Democratic Backsliding in Comparative Perspective”. (with Robert Kaufman & R. Daniel  Kelemen). <i>(R & R)</i>
+Federalism and Democratic Backsliding in Comparative Perspective. (with Robert Kaufman & R. Daniel  Kelemen). <i>(Conditionally accepted)</i>

-"The (Ir)Rationality of Using Identity in Choice of Representatives: Race and Judgment in Choice of Representatives”. (with Corrine McConnaughy, Tina Tucker & Ismail K. White)
+Assessing Racial Identity as Constraint on Democratic Accountability. (with Corrine McConnaughy, Tina Tucker & Ismail K. White)

-“The Dynamics of Support and Opposition to the Black Lives Matter Movement”. <i>(draft available upon request) </i>
+The Dynamics of Support and Opposition to the Black Lives Matter Movement.

-### In Progress
+### Works in Progress

-“Post-Affirmative Action and Intergroup Relations". (with LaFleur Stephens-Dougan)
+Post-Affirmative Action and Intergroup Relations. (with LaFleur Stephens-Dougan)

-"Political Geography, Intergroup Relations, and Democracy".
+Political Geography, Intergroup Relations, and Support for Democracy.

-“The Democratic Enclave Dilemma: How Autocrats Address the Threat of Democratic Enclaves".
+The Democratic Enclave Dilemma: How Autocrats Address the Threat of Democratic Enclaves.